WLAN-Pi/WLANPiShark2/doc/WLANPiShark.bat.md

-  WLANPiShark.bat -hh, --xhelp        shows extra help WLANPiShark.bat -v, --version       shows the version WLANPiShark.bat --diag              shows diagnostic info WLANPiShark.bat -u, --upgrade       shows how to enable 80MHz capture
+  WLANPiShark.bat -hh, --xhelp        shows extra help WLANPiShark.bat -v, --version       shows the version WLANPiShark.bat --diag              shows diagnostic info WLANPiShark.bat --int               run in interactive mode WLANPiShark.bat -u, --upgrade       shows how to enable 80MHz capture

+ (To run permanently in interactive mode, set the INTERACTIVE variable to INTERACTIVE=1)

 ```
 ## Additional Help

 ```
- WLANPiShark v0.02 - A Windows batch file to stream tcpdump running on a WLANPi to Wireshark on a Windows machine
+ WLANPiShark v0.03 - A Windows batch file to stream tcpdump running on a WLANPi to Wireshark on a Windows machine

  HELP: